ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 anti-pattern
 - this does not mean schedule it at 9am your time, which is 6am someone else's time.
+- Scheduling a time that is inconvient for someone else - calendar etiqutte is still important

 how this has helped me?
 - I have family time block on my calendar each time.
 Sometimes when I ask someone to put a 1-1 onn my calendar, there have been times when it has gone pretty close to dinner time on the EST. So Instead, I typically take the lead

+## Defensive
+What is it?
+- Put blocks on your calendar when you need heads down time, are unaivable to meet, or need to focus.

+anti-pattern
+- having to many busy blocs on your calendar so noone can find time to meet with you.